microbiomedata/berkeley-schema-fy24/pre_vs_berkeley.md

 This major refactoring increases the number of **classes** in the schema from 70 to 75, but decreases the number of root classes from 19 to 17 due to better organization.

+_You won't find any classes designated as root classes in the schema, but they can be inferred by the absence of any `is_a` assertions on the class.
+Root classes do not inherit anything from any superclass.
+A routine part of schema maintenance is looking for opportunities to group and generalize similar root classes.)_

 | Removed legacy class                | New/Replacement class from Berkeley schema | Selected legacy parents   |
 |-------------------------------------|--------------------------------------------|---------------------------|
 | Activity                            |                                            |                           |